-Cycling improves your mood.
-Cycling can have positive effects on how we feel too.
+Cycling has a positive effect on your mental health too.
 Moderate cycling exercise has been found to reduce depression and stress, and improve mood and self-esteem.
 It has also been found to relieve symptoms of premenstrual syndrome.

 According to the British Heart Foundation, cycling at least 40 km per week reduces the risk of coronary heart disease to less than half that for non-cyclists.
 It is also suggested that cycling raises the speed of your metabolism for hours afterwards, so your body continues to burn calories even after exercise.

 Anyone with heart disease, or other conditions that affect their activity should, of course, consult their physician/therapist before starting any exercise programme, including cycling.